kaapana/kaapana/docs/source/glossary.rst

     kaapana-admin-chart
       This :term:`Helm<helm>` chart consists of all :term:`Kubernetes<kubernetes>` configuration required for the :term:`kaapana-platform`.
+      It contains the fundamental features of the platform such as reverse proxy, authentication, and kube-helm backend.
+It has :term:`kaapana-platform-chart` as a sub-chart.

+    kaapana-platform-chart
+      This :term:`Helm<helm>` chart consists of most of the interactive components of Kaapana, such as Airflow, PACS, Minio, landing page and Kaapana backend.

     containerd
       We use `containerd <https://containerd.io/>`_ as runtime environment for the :term:`containers<container>` in the :term:`Kubernetes<kubernetes>` cluster.
       It manages the lifecycle of a container.